 About

-Her research and writing has been featured in or cited by the American Historical Association, the National Council for Public History, Jacobin, PBS, The Conversation, Smithsonian magazine, and the recent Gayle King CBS special “Tulsa 1921: An American Tragedy,” as well as numerous academic journals.
-She is best known as the creator of Visualizing the Red Summer, the most comprehensive archive and classroom resource on the Red Summer of 1919, with users in over 100 countries.
-The site is part of the core curriculum in the controversial new AP African American Studies course currently in its pilot period, and is a featured resource of the National Archives, National History Day, National Council on Public History, and American Historical Association among others.
+Sieber’s research has been featured by the American Historical Association, the National Council for Public History, Jacobin, PBS, The Conversation, Black Past, Smithsonian magazine, and the CBS documentary special “Tulsa 1921: An American Tragedy,” as well as numerous academic journals.
+She is best known as the creator of Visualizing the Red Summer, a comprehensive data map, archive and classroom resource on the Red Summer of 1919.
+The site is part of the core curriculum in AP African American Studies, and is a featured resource of the National Archives, Gilder Lehrman Institute of American HistoryNational History Day, National Council on Public History, and American Historical Association among others.
 She has consulted as a researcher for television shows and media outlets, and has curated numerous museum exhibits nationwide, including “H is For Hayti” about the thriving Black community in Durham, North Carolina, largely destroyed during urban renewal.